 - house number

 - street

 - nearest intersection

-- suburb, town and/or city
+- suburb and city

-- rural ID number if you have one
+- RAPID number if you have one

 AFTER A FIRE

 Nothing can really prepare you for the impact of a fire or other emergency on your family and property.
 Even a small fire or flood can make you feel helpless and unsure of what to do next.
 This is entirely understandable.
 The New Zealand Fire Service regularly sees home owners faced with the same distressing situation.
 Here's some guidance on the important things you need to do now that the unimaginable has happened.